-IS&T will repurpose or recycle computers and other electronic devices without the risk of data leaks or privacy breaches.
+IS&T will wipe, repurpose, or recycle computers and other electronic devices without the risk of data leaks or privacy breaches.

 - To wipe the drive yourself, use a utility tool that overwrites every sector of the hard drive with binary 1s and 0s.
-Tools that meet government security standards overwrite each sector multiple times for added protection.
 For more information, see: Removing Data from Computers.

-- If your area has a contract with IS&T through the Distributed IT Resource (DITR) group, your consultant will arrange for your systems to be wiped here on campus and will store your items in a safe location prior to being picked up by third-party vendor Arrow Value Recovery.
+- Distributed IT Resource (DITR) customers can arrange for their systems to be wiped on campus.
+DITR will store your items in a safe location prior to being picked up by third-party vendor Arrow Value Recovery.

-- If you only have a few computers, hard drives or thumb drives, MIT Facilities will pick them up at no cost (items must weigh under 50 lbs).
-Facilities will NOT remove the data from the drives.
-The items are then prepared for pickup by third-party vendor, IRN, a recycling company, who must destroy the drives of computers they recycle.
-They guarantee to remove data according to MA data protection law standards.
-Contact email@example.com for more information.
+- If you only have a few computers or devices, MIT Facilities will pick them up at no cost (items must weigh under 50 lbs).
+However, they will NOT remove the data from the drives.
+Contact firstname.lastname@example.org for more information.
 Learn more about eWaste disposal at MIT.

 - For large amounts of equipment, consider paying a service to wipe the drives for you.
 The potential liability if sensitive data gets out could easily justify the cost.
 MIT has an agreement with Arrow Value Recovery.
 Contact Melanie Jacques to arrange for pick-up and disposal of equipment.